 Based on the most extensive data collected, Psacharopoulos shows that the best target is likely to be: "Increase the preschool enrollment ratio in sub-Saharan Africa from the present 18 per cent to 59 per cent," which has a benefit-cost ratio of 33.5.

-It seems that pre-schooling gives children a boost in social
+This means that for every dollar spent on pre-school, SSA will get \$33.5 back in improved future earnings for the individual, and other social benefits.